Skip to content

 1 / 1

-[Externally verified] The company has provided all valid legal documents to Open Timber Portal on labour regulations.
+[Externally verified] The company has provided 5 out of the 7 total legal documents required by Open Timber Portal on labour regulations.
 Please note: Company scores on Open Timber Portal are updated daily.
 Visit the OTP website to review the company's current performance by clicking on the source link.

 • Y